makeworld-the-better-one/whatsup/README.md

 ## Install

-whatsup targets *nix systems, but should work fine on all OSes.
+whatsup targets *nix systems, and is not supported on Windows.
 You can download binaries from the releases page, or compile from source.

 ### From source